Montclair Hit-And-Run Accident Attorneys

 - Copy of the official incident report.

-- A journal of the victim’s recovery journey.
+- A journal of the victim’s medical treatment.

 Remember, time is of the essence.
-The sooner you take action, the better your chances of identifying the driver.
+Reach out to us by calling (888) 488-1391 for legal assistance.
 Our Montclair hit-and-run accident attorneys can help you collect and gather key evidence to support your claim.

 When To File A Hit-And-Run Accident Claim

-In California, you must file your lawsuit within two years from the accident date.
+In California, you must file your lawsuit within two years of the accident date.
 This time limit, known as the statute of limitations, sets the legal deadline for plaintiffs to take action.
-However there are some exceptions to this general rule, such as if the hit-and-run only resulted in property damage.
+However, there are some exceptions to this general rule, such as if the hit-and-run only resulted in property damage.

-Consult with our Montclair hit-and-run accident attorneys to determine if these exceptions apply to your case.
-They can also help you initiate a claim and help you win compensation for your losses.
-We can ensure your case is filed within the appropriate deadlines.
+Consult with our Montclair hit-and-run accident attorneys to determine if exceptions apply to your case.
+They can also help you initiate a claim and help you pursue compensation for your losses.
+We can assist you in filing your case within the appropriate deadlines.

 Personal Injury: An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
 The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER